-- A trigger event.
+- A very stressful event.
 Many people experience a general thinning of hair several months after a physical or emotional shock.
 This type of hair loss is temporary.
-Examples of trigger events include sudden or excessive weight loss, a high fever, surgery, or a death in the family.

-- Certain hairstyles and treatments.
-Excessive hairstyling or hairstyles that pull your hair tight, such as pigtails or cornrows, can cause traction alopecia.
-Hot oil hair treatments and permanents can cause inflammation of hair follicles that leads to hair loss.
+- Hairstyles and treatments.
+Excessive hairstyling or hairstyles that pull your hair tight, such as pigtails or cornrows, can cause a type of hair loss called traction alopecia.
+Hot-oil hair treatments and permanents also can cause hair to fall out.
 If scarring occurs, hair loss could be permanent.